 With his eye toward the East Coast, Close won a scholarship to attend the Yale Summer School of Music and Art in 1961, before receiving his bachelor of arts degree from the University of Washington in 1962.
 His paintings of this time period -- such as The Ballerina (1962) and Seated Woman (1964) -- are colorful, abstract compositions that speak to the artist's ability to bring an expressive quality to basic figurative works in fine detail.

-By 1964 Close had completed studies for both bachelor of fine arts and master of fine arts degrees at Yale University.
+By 1964 Close had completed studies for both bachelor of fine arts and master of fine arts degrees at Yale.
 He studied abroad shortly afterward at the Academy of Fine Arts Vienna on a Fulbright grant.
-For a brief time after his return from Europe, the artist taught at the University of Massachusetts.
+For a brief time after his return from Europe, he taught at the University of Massachusetts.

 Breakthrough in Approach to Figure Painting